ARTICLE I. NAME, ARTICLES OF ORGANIZATION, PRINCIPAL OFFICE & SEAL

 5.4 Recording Secretary

 The Recording Secretary shall keep a record of the proceedings of BAMIT and keep the corporate seal.
 He or she shall complete and countersign all documentation deemed necessary by the board of directors.
 He or she shall serve all notices required by law or the bylaws.
 He or she shall maintain the archives and official records of the organization and provide assistance in maintaining the bylaws.
 He or she will maintain a directory of the current Board members, committee chairs, chapter officers and volunteers.
 He or she will serve as the assistant Treasurer for BAMIT by supporting the duties of the Treasurer or taking over in the case of the Treasurer being incapable to perform his or her duties due to absence, illness, incapacity, resignation, or other just cause.
-He or she shall serve as a member of the advocacy, membership and nominating committees.
 If the Recording Secretary is a resident of the Commonwealth of Massachusetts, he or she can also serve as the Clerk.

 5.5 Corresponding Secretary